signal-kite/articles/check-list-for-landing-page.md

 ### 13. Hero section
 There are many articles explaining what to put there but we like [this comprehensive guide by Julian Shapiro](https://www.julian.com/guide/startup/landing-pages).
-Shortly speaking, the header should describe what your product does and the subheader should give the idea on how.
+Shortly speaking, the header should describe what your product does and the subheader should give an idea of how.

 _Tip: Use ChatGPT to proofread and even generate good hero texts!_

 ### 14. CTA
-CTA or "call-to-action" is a button or link prompting a user do something right now.
+CTA or "call-to-action" is a button or link prompting a user to do something right now.
 For example, it may be a link to the registration page, or a form to leave their email (we discuss this form in the Functionality section).
-It's a good idea to put several buttons or forms on the page but do not overuse it.
+It's a good idea to put several buttons or forms on the page but do not overuse them.

 ### 15. Features?
 No. Profits!
-We see so many landing pages that are focused on their features that we often loose the whole purpose of the service or tool.
+We see so many landing pages that are focused on their features that we often lose the whole purpose of the service or tool.
 Instead, it's always better to explain how your product makes the users' lives easier.
 Which does it solve? how effectively? faster?
 To make the message clear you need to understand which users you are targeted to and solve _their_ problems.
 Always ask "why" until you gain the core problem to be solved.

 #### The example
 A web tool helps with memorizing words in a foreign language.
-One of the features they described was "easy-to-use innovative flash cards" what said nothing to us.
-Do we really need an "innovative" flash cards?
+One of the features they described was "easy-to-use innovative flash cards" which said nothing to us.
+Do we need "innovative" flashcards?
 How does it help?
-We started asking "why" and it turned out that "innovative" flash cards help to memorize words faster therefore founders need to mention it (and they can get rid off the "innovative" word :).
+We started asking "why" and it turned out that "innovative" flash cards help to memorize words faster, therefore, founders need to mention it (and they can get rid of the "innovative" word :).

 ### 16. Stories
-Althought every single marketing book says the stories are very important, people for some reason don't use them as they could.
-So, one or two user stories would be great (especially if you don't have any other proves or testimonials).
+Although every single marketing book says the stories are very important, people for some reason don't use them as they could.
+So, one or two user stories would be great (especially if you don't have any other proof or testimonials).

 ### 17. Objections
 It's a good idea to find the popular objections and give the answers.
 You can put them in the FAQ section.
 The popular objections are: